flo-stilz/Audio-Key-Estimation/README.md

 </table>

-Please create a new conda environment via
+The following Cod is compatible with PyTorch 1.7.
+Please create a new conda environment via running the following cell after cloning this repository:
+<pre lang="shell">conda create --name <env> --file requirements.txt</pre>